GabrielDigregorio/SPH_method/README.md

 * Open matlab and go into the directory Matlab of the SPH project

-* Lounch GUI script in the command windows
+* Launch the GUI script in the command windows

 * Enjoy... ;)